ldoguin/freecodecamp-survey/README.md

     })
 ```

-Out frontend HTTP request to our backend is changed, now we need to adapt the backend code.
+Our frontend HTTP request to our backend is changed, now we need to adapt the backend code.

 ```Javascript
 const handler = async (event) => {